Internet Architecture Board

 Practical details

-The workshop is organized as four half-day virtual meetings starting with a kick-off on Monday, December 5, 2022.
+The workshop is organized as three half-day virtual meetings starting with a kick-off on Monday, December 5, 2022.
 The remaining sessions will be scheduled according to participant availability, likely also in the same week.
 A workshop report will be prepared after the meeting, to be discussed among the participants and then published as an RFC.

 Note: While the workshop results are open, the participants may decide at the beginning of the meeting that specific contributions and discussions can only be shared anonymously, i.e., without attribution or inclusion of other identifying information.